jxiexyz/shadowbid/README.md

 **USDC-only bidding**
 All bids are denominated in USDC on Solana Devnet (`Gh9ZwEmdLJ8DscKNTkTqPbNwLNNBjuSzaG9Vp2KGtKJr`).
 No SOL is involved in any bid flow.

-**Four claim flows, all on-chain**
+**Four on-chain claim flows**
 - Winner claims NFT (NFT transfer + USDC to creator settle in one transaction)
 - Loser claims USDC refund
 - Creator claims USDC from winning bid
 - Creator reclaims NFT when no bids placed

 **Truncated winner display**
-After settlement, the winner's wallet is shown as the first 4 and last 4 characters such as `Ab3x...Kp9z` so the result is publicly verifiable without exposing the full address until the winner acts.
+After settlement, the winner's wallet is shown as first 4 and last 4 characters (e.g. `Ab3x...Kp9z`) so the result is publicly verifiable without exposing the full address until the winner acts.

 ---